 It worked reliably with caching plugins and the most popular payment gateways.
 The interface is surprisingly well organized, which is rare among WooCommerce Wholesale Plugins.
 Wholesale users saw pricing immediately after logging in, and catalog visibility changed dynamically.

-- ed pricing
+- role-based pricing

 - product visibility control